-Controlled Release Society Makes Great Strides in DEI Initiatives
+How Client Partner Controlled Release Society (CRS) Is Making Great Strides With Dei Initiatives

 2020 displayed the public’s need to fight social injustice, both in the United States and across the world.
 Like many associations, AH Client Partner, the Controlled Release Society (CRS), heard the call of their members to include more diversity, equity, and inclusion (DEI) initiatives within their Society.

 CRS took the time to listen to its members and took steps to make their vision of a more just association a reality.

 In order to create more DEI initiatives in the Society, CRS first released its CRS Social Injustice Statement that displays CRS’s commitment to enriching the Society.